List of You characters: Forty Quinn

-Forty Quinn (James Scully; season 2, special guest season 3) is Love's beloved and troubled twin brother.
+Forty Athol Quinn (James Scully; season 2, special guest season 3) is Love's beloved and troubled twin brother.
 Forty is the heir to a self-care business started by his wealthy parents, who launched the grocery store Anavrin when he and Love were young.
 As a child, Forty was sexually abused by Sofia, the family's au pair, believing himself to be in love with her.
 Love murdered Sofia after drugging Forty, allowing him to believe he blacked out and killed her himself.
 Their parents elected to cover up the death to protect Forty, who grew up with severe unresolved trauma and developed an addiction to alcohol and drugs.
 Love made it her responsibility during adulthood to manage Forty's sobriety.

 Forty begins the series as Anavrin's spoiled, arrogant manager.
 He befriends Joe and attempts to use him to grow close to stand-up comic Henderson, to whom he has repeatedly attempted to pitch various film projects to no avail.
 Forty breaks his sobriety at one of Henderson's parties; Will takes him home and has sex with Love for the first time, though the two only disclose their relationship to Forty later on.
 Forty begins dating a woman named Amy Adam (Joe's ex Candace under an alias), who introduces him to Beck's posthumous memoir and encourages him to adapt it into a screenplay.
 He later learns that Joe is living in Los Angeles under an alias to escape Candace and cuts ties with her.
 As Joe is preparing to leave Los Angeles, Forty stages a kidnapping and has hired thugs confine he, Joe and Ellie (whom Forty hired as an intern) to a hotel suite to complete Forty's screenplay from start to finish.
-Forty later takes LSD (which he also gives to Joe) to enhance his creative process, and deduces that Beck was murdered not by her therapist (as is written in the book) but her ex-boyfriend.
-He confides to Joe that his believed role in Sofia's death led him to this insight.
+Forty later takes LSD (which he also gives to Joe) to enhance his creative process, and deduces that Beck was murdered not by her therapist (as is written in the book) but her unnamed ex-boyfriend.
+He confides to a secretly worried Joe that his believed role in Sofia's death led him to this insight.

 Along the way, Forty has sex with Candace again, who tells him Joe is Beck's ex-boyfriend, who also attempted to murder Candace.
 Forty is skeptical but decides to talk to Beck's therapist Dr. Nicky (whom Joe framed for Beck's murder).
 He travels to New York to meet Nicky in prison, but Nicky warns him to stay away from Joe.
 Forty soon realizes Joe is indeed a serial killer and calls he and Love to Anavrin to warn Love to stay away from Joe.
 However, as he prepares to execute Joe at gunpoint, Forty is shot dead by police officer David Fincher, who followed Ellie to the scene.
 Forty is portrayed as a teenager by Anton Starkman.